ericulley/dse-helper-extension/README.md

 ## Features
 ### Salesforce

-In Salesfoce Cases `https://auth0.lightning.force.com/lightning/r/Case/*/view`, a new ESD button will be added to the top menu bar.
+In Salesfoce Cases, a new `ESD` button will be added to the top menu bar.
 When clicked, a new ESD template will be created in your personal Google Drive under a directory labeled `ESD Templates`.
 This template will include the ESD menu bar options to forward the template contents to Jira Service Desk.

 ### Layer0 Hub